benhur07b/benhur07b.github.io/_posts/2017-03-27-how-to-make-virtual-environments-with-different-python-versions-in-ubuntu-14.04-lts.md

 ---
 layout: post
 title: How to make Virtual Environments with different Python versions in Xubuntu 14.04
 description: You should avoid upgrading or modifying the Python version that came with your system.
-This post will show you how you can make different virtual environments with different Python versions.
+This post will show you how you can make virtual environments with different Python versions in Xubuntu 14.04.
 tags:
   - python
-  - Xubuntu
+  - xubuntu
   -  '14.04'
 comments: true
 pinned: false